 Check out the Leiper’s Fork Carving Club as they demonstrate their carving skills with pumpkins.

 Be sure to bring the camera!
-Photo ops will abound on the square are down Main Street!
+Photo ops will abound on the square at the Rolling Hills Community Church booth and down Main Street!

 Grave Matters: The Stories Behind the Stones